What requirements does my import product have to meet?

 Product requirements ensure that products are safe for consumers.
 There are European and national product requirements you must meet as an importer.
 In this article, you can read where to look for product requirements.
 And which product requirements are common.
 For example, CE marking and food safety requirements for food products.

-Products that you import into the EU must meet European product requirements.
+Products that you put on the market in the Netherlands must meet European product requirements.
 These are rules for safety, health and the environment.
 Make sure you know what the requirements are for the products you import.
 You can look up the relevant product requirements in Access2Markets.

 Finding product requirements